Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 Why isn’t asynchronous communication the full solution?

-If we’re talking true asynchronous one way communication then we are on target with regards to most cases.
+If we’re talking true asynchronous one way communication then we are on target with regards to most cases (the behavioural coupling is now determined by the type of message, where the most common types are Command messages, Event messages or Document messages.

 The challenge is that two way communication comes in several forms /variations: